Blockstream/docs/liquid/app-examples/app-example-perl.rst

 Perl
 ----

-In this example we will be using Perl to make a Remote Procedure Call (RPC) to the Liquid daemon (liquidd), which you will need to start using the config file settings :ref:`outlined above <config>`.
+In this example we will be using Perl to make a Remote Procedure Call (RPC) to the Liquid daemon, which you will need to start using the config file settings :ref:`outlined above <config>`.

 Our aim is simply to make a call to Liquid using RPC by executing some basic Perl code.